Docker

 Advanced Setup

-If you prefer to build the containers yourself:
+If you prefer to build the containers yourself with docker-compose:

 1. 1Clone the repository: